edgarfinn/React-Intermediate-Reference/README.md

   return (
     <form>
       <Field
-        // describes which bit of state is being edited label="Title"
+        // sets a label property for accessing in the presentational component label="Title"
-        name="title"
+        // describes which bit of state is being edited name="title"
         component={this.renderField}
       />

       <Field
-        // describes which bit of state is being edited label="Categories"
+        // sets a label property for accessing in the presentational component label="Categories"
-        name="categories"
+        // describes which bit of state is being edited name="categories"
         component={this.renderField}
       />

       <Field
-        // describes which bit of state is being edited label="Post Content"
+        // sets a label property for accessing in the presentational component label="Post Content"
-        name="content"
+        // describes which bit of state is being edited name="content"
         component={this.renderField}
       />